What is Recurrent Neural Networks (RNN)?

 • Time Series Forecasting: RNNs analyze financial data to predict stock prices or weather patterns based on historical trends.

-• Music Generation: RNNs can compose music by learning patterns from existing pieces and generating new melodies or accompaniments.
+• Music Generation: RNNs can generate music by learning patterns from existing pieces and generating new melodies or accompaniments.

 • Video Captioning: RNNs analyze video content and automatically generate captions, making video browsing more accessible.